RaveHermanos/Formative/README.md

 ### Final Design Idea
 ![introduction](https://github.com/RaveHermanos/Formative/blob/master/INTRODUCTION.png)

+#### Home / Introduction

+The main concept is to have the menu bar fixed on the left.
+Keeping it simple, minimal and clean is what I was going for.
+The blue was used to ensure trust with Ravensbourne.
+My main importance was the 'Book a lecture' section as that will allow the user to get onboard with 100% enthusiasm and know what to expect.
+The design also has information like the Unistats which some people found frustrating to have.

 ![course details](https://github.com/RaveHermanos/Formative/blob/master/COURSE%20DETAILS.png)

+#### Course Details

+I ensured only relevant information will be on this page.
+It will give you the UCAS codes, entry requirements as well as the fees.

 ![apply for the course](https://github.com/RaveHermanos/Formative/blob/master/APPLY%20FOR%20THIS%20COURSE.png)

+#### Apply

+I used the gamification approach in this, useres would have to select where they are located, if they press home and EU, they will be redirected to UCAS.
+The blue BG is the hover state.
+The admission's email is there as well as the contact form which people can get in touch.

 ![what your course will look like](https://github.com/RaveHermanos/Formative/blob/master/WHAT%20YOUR%20COURSE%20WILL%20LOOK%20LIKE.png)
 ![book a taster](https://github.com/RaveHermanos/Formative/blob/master/Book%20A%20Taster.png)
 ![lecturers](https://github.com/RaveHermanos/Formative/blob/master/LECTURERS.png)